Shopify vs. Other E-commerce Platforms for Your Online Store

 The decision matrix: which platform suits you?

-• You want to get online quickly without technical headaches
+• You want to get online quickly without technical hassle

 • Predictable costs are more important than absolute control